phpanhey/pythonic_latex_invoice/README.md

-# Pythonic invoice
+# pythonic invoice

-A pythonic way to create your invoices.
+a pythonic way to create your invoices.

-## Usage
+## usage
 first make a config file. a example config is provided (`invoice_doe_olsen_inc.json.example`). place your logo called `logo.pdf`  here `/src/img/`. a example logo is provided (`logo.pdf.example`).

 ```sh